Copyright © 2002 by Near Earth Asteroid Tracking (NEAT)

 Interestingly, the likelihood of de Vico's comet of 1844 and Swift's comet of 1894 being identical had never been absolutely determined until 1965.
 Using a computer, B. G. Marsden set out in 1963 to investigate this problem.
 He linked the 1844 and 1894 comets with remarkable precision and then proceeded to determine the next favorable apparition.
 He found a return in 1965 would be very favorable and requested Joachim Schubart to undertake an independent calculation.
 Schubart confirmed the correctness of Marsden's calculations, but with an 11-day difference in the perihelion date.
 Arnold Klemola (Yale-Columbia Southern Observatory, Argentina) recovered the comet on 1965 June 30 at a magnitude of 17.
 The comet was on a line connecting Marsden and Schubart's predictions, though slightly closer to the latter.
 The comet became as bright as 15 in late September.
 It was last seen on October 15 because of its entrance into twilight.

-The comet passed 0.16 AU from Jupiter on 1968 October 18, which increased both the perihelion distance and orbital period.
+The comet approached Jupiter following the 1965 apparition.
+The two bodies passed 0.158 AU from one another on 1968 October 16.
+This ultimately increased the perihelion distance from 1.62 AU to 2.18 AU and increased the orbital period from 6.31 years to 7.38 years.
 Subsequently, the most favorable apparition was not expected to be brighter than magnitude 18.

 Marsden approximately linked the observations from the 1844, 1894, and 1965 appritions, "with some allowance for nongravitational effects."
 He predicted the comet would next pass perihelion on 1980 July 13.92.